vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **How it's created**: Transformer models convert text into vectors (e.g., 768 or 2048 dimensions).

-**Why it matters**: Supposedly similar meanings = similar vectors.
-We hoped attacks would cluster separately.
+**Why it supposedly matters**: Similar meanings = similar vectors.
+I hoped attacks would cluster separately from safe prompts.

-**Reality**: Attacks designed to look like normal text also have similar embeddings.
+**Reality check**: Attacks designed to look like normal text also have similar embeddings.
+My hope was optimistic at best, delusional at worst.

-**Used in**: Embedding Space Invaders (extracted from TinyLlama layers).
+**Used in**: Embedding Space Invaders (extracted from TinyLlama layers 0, 5, 10, 15, 20).

+**What I learned**: You can't just extract embeddings and hope for the best.
+Semantic similarity doesn't equal security classification.

 ---